jasonbot/weblog/content/weblog/llms.md

 One way that we're getting around the recency and context problem is with _tool-call enabled models_.

-Just as a human being can use a pocket calculator, we can give an LLM access to a clculator tool to do math, which LLMs structurally can't do like humans can.
+Just as a human being can use a pocket calculator, we can give an LLM access to a calculator tool to do math, which LLMs structurally can't do like humans can.

 Just as a human being can use a web browser to look up weather, we can give an LLM access to a weather API (or, more roundabout, a browser automation that can open a weather web site).